ligolang/ligo/gitlab-pages/docs/tezos/contracts/interop.md

 :::info
-In the case of annotated entrypoints --- the annotated `or` tree directly under `parameter` in a contract --- you should use annotations, as otherwise it's unclear which entrypoint you are referring to.
+In the case of annotated entrypoints --- the annotated `or` tree directly under `parameter` in a contract --- you should use annotations, as otherwise it is unclear which entrypoint you are referring to.
 :::